3. Areas of Educational Reformation: Guiding Passion, Connection, and Wonder

 The last area of reformation that Orr speaks to is perhaps the most profound, and builds on all ideas discussed in the sections above.
 This danger is that education will “damage the sense of wonder – the sheer joy in the created world – that is part of our original equipment at birth” (p.
 23).
 Through heavy emphasis on career-building and the frameworks of disconnection that permeate traditional education systems, children's learning is reduced to memorization of facts; abstracted and irrelevant subject material; subscription to universal rules and laws; entrapment indoors with little activity; general lack of experientialism and hands-on approaches; and little forgiveness with mistake-making.
 Children are pushed forward on their ‘pathways to greatness’ without being granted the time to pause or wonder what greatness actually means for them.

-Next time, I’ll speak more to the importance of nurturing wonder and curiosity in children, and how these can be actively fostered in park settings, including Marigold.
-Looking forward to hearing your comments!
+Next time, I’ll share some thoughts on classrooms and societal conceptions of nature as separate from society, to give background before I talk about the importance of nurturing wonder and curiosity in children, and how these can be actively fostered in park settings (including Marigold) Looking forward to hearing your comments!